BenSheridanEdwards/Makers_Paladins_Path/README.md

 ##### Along your path, you'll encounter enemies called Golems.
 You'll fight multiple types of Golems during your quest:

 ![](https://github.com/BenSheridanEdwards/Makers_Final_Project_Paladins_Path/blob/MVPBattle/Images/Golem%20Types.jpeg)
-*Golems are magical being made of inert matter animated by mysterious forces.*
+*Golems are magical being made of inert matter like rock, fire, and ice.
+That have been animated to life by mysterious forces.*